How long does alcohol stay in your system? A comprehensive guide

 Factors that affect the rate at which you process alcohol that cannot be controlled include your age, metabolic rate, genetics, BMI and gender.

-External factors include whether you take medications that could interact with alcohol, illicit drug use, hydration levels, if you have recently eaten, and the amount of alcohol your drink. all of these external factors can slow down the absorption of alcohol and the rate at which it is processed.
+External factors include whether you take medications that could interact with alcohol, illicit drug use, hydration levels, if you have recently eaten, and the amount of alcohol you drink. all of these external factors can slow down the absorption of alcohol and the rate at which it is processed.

 Women Process Alcohol Differently From Men